CausalAILab/Causal-Gymnasium/project_report.md

     7.  **Planning (for Model-Based Algos like UCBVI):** Periodically, `ucbvi_agent.plan()` is called to re-compute Q-values based on the updated model.
     8. Repeat from step 1 until the episode ends or training is complete.

+### 3.4 Algorithm Parameter Tuning Insights

+A crucial part of applying algorithms like UCBVI effectively involves careful parameter tuning.
+Initial experiments, particularly with the FrozenLake environment, revealed that certain parameters have a profound impact on learning performance.

+*   **Decoupling Planning Horizon from Reward Scaling:**
+    A key finding was the necessity to decouple the `horizon` parameter.
+Originally, a single `horizon` was used for:
+    1. The number of planning sweeps in value iteration (an integer).
+    2. Clipping optimistic Q-values (`Q = min(horizon, ...)`).
+    3. Scaling the exploration bonus (`bonus = c_bonus * horizon * sqrt(...)`).

+    This conflation led to issues: a high `horizon` (e.g., 100, for planning) resulted in excessive optimism and poor learning, while a low `horizon` (e.g., 1.0, for reward scaling) was unsuitable for planning sweeps.
+The solution was to modify `CtfUCBDriver (UCBVI)` and `ucb_q` to accept two distinct parameters:
+    *   `planning_sweeps` (integer): For the number of value iteration sweeps (e.g., 100).
+    *   `max_episode_reward` (float): For Q-value clipping and bonus scaling, set to reflect the true maximum achievable reward in an episode (e.g., 1.0 for FrozenLake).

+*   **`c_bonus` (Exploration Constant):**
+    Once `max_episode_reward` was set appropriately to reflect the actual reward scale of the environment, a `c_bonus` value of **1.0** was found to be effective for FrozenLake.
+This provided a better balance for exploration compared to larger theoretical values when `max_episode_reward` was also large and miscalibrated.
+The effective exploration pressure results from the interplay of `c_bonus * max_episode_reward`.

+*   **Successful Configuration (FrozenLake Example):**
+    For the 4x4 non-slippery FrozenLake with wind, the following UCBVI parameters yielded good learning:
+    *   `planning_sweeps`: 100
+    *   `max_episode_reward`: 1.0
+    *   `c_bonus`: 1.0
+    *   `delta`: 0.1

+*   **Implications for Other Environments:**
+    These parameters, especially `max_episode_reward` and `c_bonus`, are highly sensitive and will require specific tuning for other environments like Lunar Lander and Cartpole Wind, based on their unique reward structures and scales.
+For instance:
+    *   **Lunar Lander:** `max_episode_reward` might be in the range of 100-250, given its scoring.
+    *   **Cartpole Wind:** If max episode length is 200 and reward is +1 per step, `max_episode_reward` could be near 200.
+    The quality of state discretization for these continuous environments is also a critical precursor to successful learning with tabular UCBVI.

+These tuning insights are vital for achieving meaningful learning results and should be considered when applying UCBVI or similar optimistic algorithms to new environments.

 ## 4. Testing and Learning Demonstrations

 This section outlines how the environments and algorithms are tested, including basic interaction examples derived from the test scripts and notebooks, and more complex learning scenarios demonstrating the application of UCBVI and UCBQ.